 A pharmacist may request SA coverage when the pharmacist is serving in the following roles:

 - Recommending OTC medications such as acetaminophen or NRTs

 - Applying for exceptional Plan Z coverage

 - Dispensing vancomycin following a hospital stay, or

-- Working in a clinical setting, has access to the patient’s full medical record, and is working in collaboration with a prescriber
+- Working in a clinical setting, in collaboration with a prescriber, with access to the patient’s full medical record (accessing only PharmaNet and/or CareConnect records is insufficient)

 Questions about PharmaCare?